2020PB/police-brutality/reports/Texas.md

 On June 2nd, protestors are routed onto Margaret Hunt Hill Bridge.
 They are met by a line of police officers and are then fired upon by rubber bullets, tear gas, and more.

-tags: shoot, rubber-bullets, tear-gas, protestor
+tags: shoot, rubber-bullet, tear-gas, protestor

 id: tx-dallas-3